Monsoft-Solutions/website-template/lib/env.md

 If you see validation errors:

-1. Check that all required variables are set in `.env.local`
+1. Check that all required variables are set in `.env`
 2. Verify the format of URL and numeric variables
 3. Ensure `NODE_ENV` is one of: development, production, test
 4. Refer to `env.example` for correct format examples